National Gallery Singapore: Competition winner and construction

 In May 2008, Studio Milou Singapore, in partnership with CPG Consultants (Singapore), was appointed to design and build the Gallery.

 Studio Milou Architecture is a French architectural firm, with branches in Paris and Singapore that specialise in the design of museums and cultural spaces.

 CPG Consultants, a subsidiary of CPG Corporation, is a multi-disciplinary design consultancy firm.
 Headquartered in Singapore, CPG Consultants has extensive expertise in conservation and preservation of buildings.
 To date, the company has completed over 20 such projects in Singapore, most of which are gazetted monuments.

 Studio Milou Architecture's design consisted of a linear draped canopy supported by tree-like columns to link the former Supreme Court Building and City Hall at the roof level.
 The design incorporated an extended staircase linking the basement to the upper levels, making use of solar energy to provide electricity.
 Fine metal mesh had been proposed to cover most of City Hall.
-Panel members agreed it had "the most delightful design and appeal", and was ranked first among the top three designs.
+Studio Milou's proposal was ranked first among the three winning designs.

 On 21 December 2010, the Gallery appointed Takenaka-Singapore Piling Joint Venture as the main construction contractor for the new Gallery.
-The construction works on the buildings began in January 2011 and opened its doors to the public officially on 24 November 2015.
+Construction began in January 2011, and the Gallery opened to the public on 24 November 2015.